Intended parents

 Start with budget, legal fit, and match readiness before you assume a timeline.

-Intended parents meeting a care coordinator to review next steps.
+Intended parents meeting with a fertility coordinator to review next steps.

 What varies